 Mr. J.M.
 Williams has been a director since July 2007 and from June 2011 to March 2019, Mr. J. M. Williams served as the sole Chief Executive Officer of the Company.
 Since the acquisition of Kidoz Ltd. in 2019 until May 2022, he served as Co- Chief Executive Officer.
 From May 2022, has served the sole Chief Executive Officer of the Company.
-Prior to his employment with Kidoz Inc., he was a Business Analyst with Blue Zone Inc. (a technology company) and RBC Dominion Securities.
+Prior to his employment with Kidoz Inc., he was a Analyst with RBC Dominion Securities.
 Mr. J. M. Williams has a Bachelor of Commerce degree from the University of Victoria and a Masters of Business Administration degree, specializing in strategic marketing, from the University of Warwick.
 In addition, Mr. J. M. Williams is a Non-Executive Director of Adventurebox Technology AB (pubL).
 Mr. J. M. Williams is the son of Mr. T. M. Williams, the Company's Chairman.